-The CCPA protects California residents – people, who live in California permanently, or who are domiciled there but are temporarily outside of the state.
+The CCPA protects California residents – people who live in California permanently or domiciled there but are temporarily outside of the state.
 This law applies to all for-profit organizations of any size, located in any country, which interferes with data of California residents and meets at least one of the following criteria:

 - Have over 50000 customers from California per year;

 - Cookie more than 140 unique California web users every day;